axibase/atsd-use-cases/how-to/shared/trends.md

 ### Metrics Reference Page

-For a complete [index](https://trends.axibase.com/public/reference.html) of all metrics stored in ATSD and accessible to **TRENDS** users, click the **Reference** button in the upper toolbar as seen here.
+For a [listing](https://trends.axibase.com/public/reference.html) of available metrics stored in ATSD and accessible to **TRENDS** users, click the **Reference** button in the top toolbar as seen here.

 ![](images/ref-button.png)

-On the **References** pages, you'll see a list of all of the metrics that are usuable in **TRENDS**.
+On the **Reference** page, you'll see a list of all metrics that are usable in **TRENDS**.

 Search available metrics in the **Search Bar**.
-The entire reference table in indexed and may be searched there.
-Keywords may apply to any column.
+The entire metric list is indexed and may be searched there.

 ![](images/ref-search.png)

-Any column may be filtered by its components.
-Click the **Filter** button to open the menu of available components.
+Dictionary columns may be filtered by value.
+Click the **Filter** icon to open the menu of available values.

 ![](images/ref-filter.png)

 Each metric may be previewed using the **Portal** button.
-Click the button to open a non-modifiable preview of the data visualization associated with the particular metric.
+Click the icon to open a preview of the data associated with the particular metric.

 ![](images/ref-portal.png)